Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/shapeBasedMethods/hodographicShaping.rst

 	PowerSineFunctionHodographicShaping( double exponentPowerFunction, double frequencySineFunction )

 where the inputs are the exponent of the power function and the frequency of the sine function.
-This function returns the product of the sine and the power functions (defined by the classes SineFunctionHodographicShaping and PowerFunctionHodographicShaping, respectively).
+This function returns the product of the sine and the power functions (defined by the classes :literal:`SineFunctionHodographicShaping` and :literal:`PowerFunctionHodographicShaping`, respectively).

 .. class:: ScaledPowerSineFunctionHodographicShaping